kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

 - ELasticSearch
 ---

-Hi all today I wanted to share with you once of the most awaited topic since I started learning elasticsearch.
-We used to have a product called **Mycareer.com** where we used elasticsearch and indexed around 20 miilion resumes.
-Everytime due to the aggressive timelines and incremental development we are in a situation where we need to add couple of properties to an existing index .
-Till now we have only one solution i.e adding a new properties to the exitsing mapping, creating new index based on the new mapping and try to reindex the data by passing source and destination index.
+Hi, all today I wanted to share with you one of the most awaited topics since I started learning elastic search.
+We used to have a product called **MyCareer.com** where we used elasticsearch and indexed around 20 million resumes.
+Every time due to the aggressive timelines and incremental development we are in a situation where we need to add a couple of properties to an existing index.
+Till now we have only one solution i.e adding new properties to the existing mapping, creating a new index based on the new mapping, and try to reindex the data by passing the source and destination index.
 It is a tedious job correct so that's the reason elasticsearch came up with **Data Streams** and  I will cover this topic in upcoming posts.
-In elasticsearch 7.11 release they came with solution called Runtime Fields.Please make note that  it is available in  **Beta**
+In elasticsearch 7.11 release they came with a solution called Runtime Fields.
+Please make note that  it is available in  **Beta**

-**Runtime Fields** : A runtime field is a field that is evaluated at query time.
-It enables us with following fetaures i.e.
+**Runtime Fields**: A runtime field is a field that is evaluated at query time.
+It enables us with the following features i.e.

 * Add fields to existing documents without reindexing your data
 * Start working with your data without understanding how it’s structured